Nation of Language: History

 Devaney and Sue-Poi were both members of the Static Jacks, but the band became inactive after the release of their second album.
-Devaney was inspired to start a new project after hearing "Electricity" by Orchestral Manoeuvres in the Dark in his father's car, a track he listened to in his childhood.
+Devaney was inspired to start a new project after hearing "Electricity" by OMD in his father's car, a track he listened to in his childhood.
 What started out as Devaney "fooling around" on a keyboard later evolved into Nation of Language, with the addition of Devaney's partner Noell and former Static Jacks bandmate Sue-Poi.
+Current bassist Alex MacKay joined the band in 2022.

 The band released a number of singles from 2016 through to 2019, before releasing their debut album Introduction, Presence in May 2020.
+The album, which Billboard has since described as "an irresistible confection of familiar and new sounds," resonated with many new fans during the COVID-19 pandemic, vastly widening the band's reach.

+A Way Forward, their second full-length album, was released on November 5, 2021.
+Devaney took inspiration from Krautrock, Kraftwerk, and early synthesizer music in the making of the album, which once released, solidified them as "mainstays of '20s synth-pop music," according to a positive review by Paste.
+The band made their television debut on The Late Show with Stephen Colbert in January 2022, performing their song "Across That Fine Line".

+On March 8, 2023, the band released the single "Sole Obsession."
+On April 13, 2023, the band released the single "Weak in Your Light" and announced their next album, Strange Disciple, released on September 15, 2023.
+On July 26, 2023 the band released the single "Too Much, Enough" accompanied by a music video directed by filmmaker Robert Kolodny.
+The star studded take down of media culture featured actors Reggie Watts, Jimmi Simpson and Ruby Wolf and well as musicians Adam Green from The Moldy Peaches, Kevin Morby and Tomberlin.
+In November 2023, Strange Disciple topped Rough Trade's 100 Albums of 2023, landing the No. 1 spot.

 Since 2018, Devaney has also been the lead vocalist for Machinegum, a side project created by the Strokes' drummer, Fabrizio Moretti.
-Moretti provided the drumming on the Nation of Language tracks "Indignities" and "Sacred Tongue".
-Former Static Jacks member Nick Brennan also drums on the track "Automobile".

-A Way Forward, their second full-length album, was released on November 5, 2021.

-On March 8, 2023, the band released the single "Sole Obsession", taken from their upcoming third album.
+On September 19, 2025, the band released its fourth studio album, Dance Called Memory.